bbzorba/STM32F4-DISCO-Projects/README.md

 3. **Install arm-none-eabi-gcc Toolchain**
    - Download from [Arm Developer](https://developer.arm.com/downloads/-/gnu-rm)
+   - Download via the terminal (if using linux PC) using this command: sudo apt install gcc-arm-none-eabi
    - Add toolchain binaries to your system PATH

 4. **Install OpenOCD**